Chemaclass/chemaclass.com/content/blog/2020-04-07-the-art-of-testing.md

 ![blog-cover](/images/blog/2020-04-07/cover.jpg)

-Why you should consider testing as part of your daily development habit and how it's directly linked to the software quality.
+Discover why testing should be an essential part of your daily development routine and how it directly impacts the quality, reliability, and maintainability of your software.

 <!-- more -->